How to Measure and Track Your SaaS Marketing Success

 2. Mid-of-Funnel Metrics

-The next mid-funnel stages are intent and consideration.
-These are the stages where potential customers show more interest in your service.
-During the consideration stage, customers actively seek SaaS solutions to make purchases.
-In the intent phase, they show particular interest in buying your product.
+The following mid-funnel stages are intent and consideration.
+These are the stages at which potential customers show increased interest in your service.
+During the consideration stage, customers actively seek SaaS solutions to make informed purchasing decisions.
+During the intent phase, they show a particular interest in purchasing your product.

-These mid-funnel stages are vital as they allow potential customers to switch from visitors to quality leads.
+These mid-funnel stages are crucial as they enable potential customers to transition from visitors to high-quality leads.
 Your metrics should, therefore, focus on nurturing leads.
 Some examples include:

 Qualified Leads